Gaming on Resnet/Wireless FAQ

 Can any game console be registered to use Resnet?

 No, but that does not mean that you cannot use your console on ResNet.
-Currently, an Internet browser is required to view and utilize the page and therefore, the ability to register your device on ResNet is limited to whether or not it has a browser.
-The PS3 and the Wii consoles are shipped with an Internet browser, all other consoles, including the Xbox 360, do not have one.
-If you wish to connect a device that does not have an Internet browser to ResNet, you will need to purchase and utilize a router.
-You can then register the router and connect through it.
+Currently, an Internet browser is required to view and utilize the ResNet registration page and therefore, the ability to register your device on ResNet is limited to whether or not it has a browser.
+Most modern gaming consoles have a web browser built in, but if you wish to connect a device that does not have an Internet browser to ResNet, you will need to purchase and utilize a router.
+You can then register the router and connect through the router.

 Gaming on TAMULink-WPA